AristideBH/elaimant-svelte/src/routes/docs/+page.md

 ## Events

-Elaimant comes with two events to customize your desired behaviour.
+Elaimant comes with two events to interact with it.

 - `on:attracted` triggers once when the mouse enters the attraction zone.
 - `on:released` triggers once when the mouse leaves the attraction zone.